-With the best quality in the business, and an impressive warranty program for all new Hinos sold, it’s hard to believe that you’ll ever experience any mechanical troubles.
+With the best quality in the business and an impressive warranty program for all new Hinos sold, it’s hard to believe that you’ll ever experience any mechanical troubles.
 Just in case, we have compiled a quick list to make sure you know what to do if the need arises.

 We have a full article available on how to fix your EGR valve if it does happen to give you any trouble.
 If you start to notice problems with acceleration and power, rough idling sensations, or a check engine light, these might be warning signs that your EGR valve might be faulty.
-The most telling of all is a rough time accelerating and getting up to your desired speed, as the valve is directly related to your engine's cylinders firing.
+The most telling is a rough time accelerating and getting up to your desired speed, as the valve is directly related to your engine's cylinders firing.
 It's an easy fix though, not to worry!
 Check out our article on how to resolve the issue or visit our service department today!

 A check engine light is relatively universal and can mean a variety of things.
 Sometimes they’re detailed in your owner’s manual, and for others, you may need a diagnostic.
 Whatever the case may be, do not just let it slide.
 A check engine light can mean a simple problem or something more serious; it’s never worth the risk.